desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 To facilitate transitions between DNS operators, child DNS operators SHOULD support the multi-signer protocols described in [@RFC8901].

-Signaling domains SHOULD be delegated as zones of their own, so that the signaling zone's apex coincides with the signaling domain (such as `_signal.ns1.example.net`).
+Signaling domains SHOULD be delegated as standalone zones, so that the signaling zone's apex coincides with the signaling domain (such as `_signal.ns1.example.net`).
 While it is permissible for the signaling domain to be contained